wch444/Assortment-Benchmark/README.md

 ## 🙌 Acknowledgments

-This repository accompanies the ongoing work  **Solving Assortment Optimization with First-Order Methods and Neural Networks: A Computational Framework and Public Benchmark** [link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5671592)
+This repository accompanies the ongoing work [link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5671592)

 If you use this repository, please cite it in your work.